tdaylan/pcat/docs/index.rst

 Features
 ----------
-Compared to mainstream point source inference methods, PCAT has a series of desirable features.
+Compared to mainstream Bayesian inference methods, PCAT has a series of desirable features.

 - samples from the space of catalogs given some observation, unlike conventional cataloging, which estimates the most likely catalog,
 - allows marginalization over all relevant nuisance parameters in the problem, including the dimensionality of the nuisance.